ng-consult/ng1-server/README.md

 ##$http caching

-When rendering the HTL on the server, every templateRequest and REST call are cached and injected into the client before the angular app runs.
+When rendering the HTML on the server, every templateRequest and REST call are cached and injected into the client before the angular app runs.
-It means all the requests are instantly replayed, increasing considerably the client page load.
+Then all the requests are instantly replayed, increasing considerably the client page load.

 ##URL filtering